 Bet You Didn’t Know

 As a blogger, I talk about my disability a fair amount, because I believe advocacy and awareness are essential.
 I didn’t use to be so vocal about my eye diseases- retinitis pigmentosa and macular degeneration.
-I started to be more open about my vision loss in college.
+During college, I started to be more open about my vision loss.
 I did a lot of public speaking at disability awareness panels, and I’ve discussed my blindness in almost all of my blogs.

 I don’t mind questions or comments.
 I’m very open to questions.
 In fact, most of the blogger collaborations I do, include questions about my life as a blind SAHM.
 I’m always willing to feed people’s curiosity if it helps them gain some knowledge.